ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 should compile, unit tests and build a war under build/libs Here is an example of execution trace
 ```
+Starting a Gradle Daemon (subsequent builds will be faster)
+:compileJava
+:openjpaEnhance
+36  inventory  INFO   [Daemon worker] openjpa.Tool - Enhancer running on type "class inventory.model.ItemEntity".
+:processResources UP-TO-DATE
+:classes
+:war
+:assemble
+:compileTestJava
+:processTestResources UP-TO-DATE
+:testClasses
+:test
 ```
+## Test Driven development
+The service and data access object classes were developed by starting by the tests.
+The first test to validate the access to data and the CRUD operation at the service API level.

 ## Deploy
 The script ./deployToWlp.sh copy the created war to a local wlp, modify the path in this script to reflect your local environment if you do not have your WebSphere Liberty profile under ~/IBM/wlp.
 The server name was appServer.

 ## Access deployed wsdl
 Using a web broswer to the localhost should display the wsdl: [http://localhost:9080/inventory/ws?wsdl](http://localhost:9080/inventory/ws?wsdl)